 Is It Safe To Take Bactrim While Breastfeeding?

-Also, you should not take Bactrim if you are suffering from critical kidney or liver ailment, a history of low blood platelets due to trimethoprim, and anemia due to folic acid deficiency.
-Consult your doctor before you go for the drug while breastfeeding (1).
+Additionally, you should not take Bactrim if you have a critical kidney or liver ailment, have a history of low blood platelets due to trimethoprim, and have anemia due to folic acid deficiency.
+Consult your pediatrician before you go for the drug while breastfeeding (1).

 Bactrim is an excellent combination of antibiotics that can relieve several bacterial infections while you are nursing your baby.
 Here, we list some bacterial infections in nursing mothers that Bactrim can help treat: